pascalvanderheiden/ais-dapr-apim/README.md

 ```

 ## Check out Application Insights for the Distributed Trace Logging
 In the Azure Portal, go to your Application Insights and open the Application Map.
 Here you can see a visualisation of what call's you made on a container/component level.
-You can drilldown into the actual call's, and see what is happing on a detail level.
+You can drilldown into the actual call's, and see what is happening on a detail level.

 ![ais-dapr-apim](docs/images/app-insights.png)

 ## Using Key Vault for the Azure Storage and Service Bus Queue